yingj4/yingj4.github.io/_pages/about.md

 News
 ======
-* [Sep 2021] The ILLIXR paper is accepted for publication at [IISWC 2021](http://www.iiswc.org/iiswc2021/index.html)!
-It also has the artifact part.
+* [Sep 2021] Our paper titled [Exploring Extended Reality with ILLIXR: A New Playground for Architecture Research](https://arxiv.org/abs/2004.04643) is accepted for publication at [IISWC 2021](http://www.iiswc.org/iiswc2021/index.html)!
+It also has the artifact part!
 * [July 2021] FARSI becomes open-sourced.
 Avalable [here](https://github.com/facebookresearch/Project_FARSI)!
 * [June 2021] We presented our [ILLIXR](http://illixr.org/) work at the [ISCA 2021 tutorial](https://illixr.org/about/news/isca-2021-tutorial)!
 * [Apr 2021] We presented our [ILLIXR](http://illixr.org/) work at the [ASPLOS 2021 tutorial](https://asplos-conference.org/tutorials/#illixr)!